 - A very large baby

 - Previous surgery, such as a C-section

 - Baby is in breech (bottom first) or transverse (sideways) position

 - Placenta previa (placenta is low and is covering the cervix)

 Changes in surgical techniques sometimes allow a vaginal birth.

-A vacuum extraction is sometimes done during the course of vaginal childbirth.
-A cup with a handle and a vacuum pump it applied to the baby’s head to help guide it out of the birth canal.
+Vacuum extraction is sometimes done during the course of vaginal childbirth.
+A cup with a handle and a vacuum pump are applied to the baby’s head to help guide it out of the birth canal.